 The skin around your eyebrows and genitals is incredibly sensitive.
 Using a hair removal cream that's meant for your legs and arms in either of those areas could burn your skin and cause a lot of discomfort [source: Bouchez].
 If you want to remove hair on your face using a depilatory cream, you'll need to buy one formulated specially for that area.
 The same goes for your bikini line.
 As always, test a small area before using a large amount, and follow the instructions carefully.
 Leaving the cream on longer than instructed could result in irritation or burns as well [source: Hirsch].
 Men can generally use a depilatory cream on their chests, although they shouldn't place it near the genital area.

-For lots more information on hair removal and skin care, see links below.
+For lots more information on hair removal and skin care, see links on the next page.